Pellegrini's Espresso Bar

 Pellegrini's has, and always will be, a cornerstone in Melbourne's patchwork-like eatery scene.
 One of our city's great gifts, this Italian classic remains stubbornly untouched as the years slide by.
 Steaming with soul food, raw character and some of the best coffee in Melbourne since 1954, Pellegrini's really doesn't have any reason to change.

 From generous bowls of warm al dente spaghetti topped with hearty Bolognese to tall lasagnes layered with hot cheese, Pellegrini's unpretentious Italian fare is comfort food at its very best.
-Any Nonna-style plate from this homely restaurant will make a bad day instantly better.
+Any Nonna-style plate from this homely restaurant come cafe will make a bad day instantly better.

 If, for whatever reason, you're not that into Italian food, this distinguished restaurant still has plenty to offer.
 With its red leather vintage stools, worn checkerboard floor and communal kitchen table, stepping into the warm, bustling ecosystem of Pellegrini's is an experience in itself.
-Their white-collared waiters can vary from calmly dismissive to charmingly charismatic, but everything here fits just the way it should.
-Take it all in while sipping a creamy coffee, or treat yourself to one of their scrumptious cakes.

 Sitting near the top end of Bourke Street, Pellegrini's is Melbourne's rock.
 Safe, comforting and familiar, some might argue change at Pellegrini's would be a good thing.
 But to that, we disagree.